Chonburi F.C.: Provincial league

 In 2005, Chonburi won the Provincial League title by beating Nakhon Ratchasima at the Nakhon Ratchasima Municipal Stadium, and gained promotion to the 2006 Thailand Premier League with the Provincial League runners up, Suphanburi.
 This title was the first major success of the club.

 In 2006, Chonburi were invited by Football Association of Singapore (FAS) to play in the 2006 Singapore Cup and reached the cup final, defeating local sides Home United, Albirex Niigata (S) and Balestier Khalsa along the way.
 In the final, they lost 2–3 to Tampines Rovers in extra time after leading 2–0.
 Chonburi then finished 8th in the 2006 Thai Premier League season.

+First major success (2007–2014)

+Top flight league title

-In 2007, Chonburi were again invited to participate in the 2007 Singapore Cup, but were defeated in the first round against Balestier Khalsa, in a replay of the previous season's semi-finals.
-Chonburi lost 3–2 in normal play.
-They have formed links with Manchester City.
-In the end of this season Chonburi become Thailand Premier League champions for the 2007 season.
-This was the first trophy in major league for the club and head coach Jadet Meelarp won the 'Coach of the Year' awards and Pipob On-Mo got 'Player of the Year' awards.
+In 2007, Chonburi were again invited to participate in the 2007 Singapore Cup, but were defeated in the first round against Balestier Khalsa, in a replay of the previous season's semi-finals, where Chonburi lost 3–2.
+Chonburi went on to win the 2007 Kor Royal Cup.
+Coming to the end of this season, Chonburi became Thailand Premier League champions for the 2007 season.
+This was the first trophy in major league for the club.
+Head coach Jadet Meelarp won the 'Coach of the Year' award and Pipob On-Mo got 'Player of the Year' award.
 The club qualified to the 2008 AFC Champions League after winning the league.

+In July 2008, the previous sponsor, Hemaraj Land and Development PLC signed a major sponsorship deal which would come into effect from 2009.
+The contract would run for three years and would amount to the sum of 18 million baht (about 350,000 Euros).
+This may be the largest completed sponsorship of a Thai football club which was ever completed.

+At the end of the 2008 season, there was only enough for runner-up.
+The main reason for this was certainly the profligacy.
+With two games left in the season you still on the first place in the table, but a 0–0 draw against Samut Songkhram made to naught in the penultimate round of the dream title defense.
+Jadet Meelarp was dismissed.
+His successor was officially announced in mid-December 2008.
+Kiatisuk Senamuang was appointed the head coach of Chonburi.